sushmamylavarapu/Project-3_AirQuality/README.md

 The application is divided into three files:

-1.`Weather App/script.js`: This file contains the code for the weather app.
+1. Weather App/script.js: This file contains the code for the weather app.
 It fetches weather data from the OpenWeatherMap API and displays it on the screen.

-2. `Map/script.js`: This file contains the code for the map visualization.
+2. Map/script.js: This file contains the code for the map visualization.
 It creates a map of the world and adds layers for air quality data and AQI stations.

-3. `Plots/plot.js`: This file contains the code for the plot visualization.
+3. Plots/plot.js: This file contains the code for the plot visualization.
 It creates a plot of air quality data for a given location.

 To run the application, you will need to install the following dependencies:

-* `d3`: A JavaScript library for data visualization
+* d3: A JavaScript library for data visualization
-* `leaflet`: A JavaScript library for creating interactive maps
+* leaflet: A JavaScript library for creating interactive maps
-* `plotly.js`: A JavaScript library for creating interactive plots
+* plotly.js: A JavaScript library for creating interactive plots

-Once you have installed the dependencies, you can run the application by opening the `index.html` file in a web browser.
+Once you have installed the dependencies, you can run the application by opening the index.html file in a web browser.

 Here is a step-by-step explanation of how the application works: